LIGHTYEAR: Using Modularity to Scale BGP Control Plane Verification: Introduction

-{\bf Scalability } \tool\ performs a linear number of checks in the size (number of nodes and edges) of the network, and the complexity of each check depends only on the complexity of the configuration at individual nodes.
-Hence \tool\ scales roughly linearly with the network size.
-This contrasts with the prior approaches, which must reason about the \emph{joint} behavior of all nodes' policies. \tool's local checks are also trivially parallelizable and enable incremental re-checking when a router's configuration changes.
+{\bf Scalability: } \tool\ performs a {\em linear} number of checks in the network size (number of nodes and edges).
+Further, each check depends only on the complexity of an individual node's configuration.
+Prior approaches that reason about the \emph{joint} behavior of all nodes' policies scale at least {\em quadratically}, if not {\em exponentially}. \tool's local checks are also trivially parallelizable and enable incremental re-checking when configurations change.

-{\bf Strong Guarantees } If all of \tool's local checks are satisfied, then the specified network property is guaranteed to hold for all possible external route announcements from neighbors \emph{and} for all possible node/link failures.
-Intuitively, the use of local checks enables this strong guarantee since each check makes minimal assumptions about the rest of the network.
+{\bf Strong Guarantees: } If all of \tool's local checks are satisfied, then the specified network property is guaranteed to hold for all possible external route announcements from neighbors.
+Further, for safety properties our guarantees hold even in the presence of arbitrary node or link failures, though this is not true in general for liveness properties.
 As shown in the first two rows of the table, of the prior work only Minesweeper~\cite{minesweeper} supports reasoning about both external route announcements and failures.

-{\bf Localization} When prior approaches identify incorrect network behavior, the resulting counterexample is a \emph{global} snapshot of the routing and forwarding states of all routers and a packet that exhibits the violation in this state.
-The operator still has the difficult job of analyzing this counterexample to determine which router and policy is erroneous and how it is wrong.
-In contrast, a local-check violation in \tool\ directly indicates which network location is erroneous and what local invariant it violates.
+{\bf Localization: } While prior approaches identify incorrect behavior, the resulting counterexample is \emph{global}, making it difficult to determine which router and policy is erroneous.
+By contrast, a local-check violation in \tool\ directly indicates the erroneous router and policy.

-To obtain these benefits, \tool\ makes two main tradeoffs, also shown in the table.
-First, \tool\ supports reasoning about a restricted, but common, class of network safety properties.
-Second, \tool's modular approach requires extra effort for users to specify the intended local network invariants.
-However, networks are already designed in a modular and structured fashion, so in practice these invariants tend to be simple and few in number.
+\tool's main tradeoff is that users must specify local constraints.
+However, for networks designed in a modular and structured fashion, only a few simple constraints are required for any desired end-to-end property.
+For example, network nodes are commonly partitioned into \emph{roles}, such as border or core, each with its own responsibilities; nodes in the same role will typically have the same local constraints.

+In addition, the scalability and localization properties of our tool make it easy for users to hypothesize an initial set of local constraints and then refine them iteratively based on feedback.
+We used this approach to produce the local constraints in our real-world experiments (see below), having brief discussions with the network operators based on \tool's feedback in order to either determine that an identified issue was a real configuration error or to update our local invariants appropriately.